 MAKERS Hosts Its First-Ever Town Hall Event

-After a week of reflection following Election 2016, MAKERS hosted its first-ever town hall on Thursday night in an evening aimed to heal, inspire, and generate ideas on how to move forward together.
+After a week of reflection following the 2016 election, MAKERS hosted its first-ever town hall in an evening aimed to heal, inspire, and generate ideas on how to move forward together.

 Here are just a few of the highlights:

 • "We have to think of our own strength… If everyone does that, we will change the world." —Diane von Furstenberg

 • "Instead of waiting for the perfect candidate, look in the mirror...
 Maybe you are the woman to fix what's broken," —Marlo Thomas

 • "It's a three pronged deal: heal... inform... introduce rage." —Kathy Najimy